-How are nucleic acid amplification tests performed?
+How is coronavirus diagnosed with nucleic acid amplification tests?

 Nucleic acid amplification testing requires respiratory samples from the patient because SARS-CoV-2 is a respiratory virus.
 Nasopharyngeal swabs are most commonly used.
 Lower respiratory secretions, such as sputum and bronchoalveolar lavage fluid, are also used if a patient has pneumonia or lung involvement with infection.